Itinerary

 Day 5

 The team will have a rest day in the colonial town of Puebla where we will visit local market, shops, and cultural sites such as churches and other prominent buildings in the town.
-Midmorning, we will drive out to Cholula to visit the largest pyramid in the world.
-After return we should have some free time to organize equipment and make preparations for the early morning wake-up and following day’s journey to Orizaba.
+After lunch we will drive out of Puebla and head up to Zoapan (10,000ft).
+This evening we will organize and make any final equipment adjustments to prepare for Sierra Negra and Orizaba.

 • Altitudes: Puebla: 2164 m/ 7,100 ft.